(Disponible en français)

 Shade this box if there has been an extraordinary increase in the cost of municipal taxes and charges for the complex in the previous calendar year.
 Municipal taxes and charges include taxes charged to a landlord by a municipality, charges levied on a landlord by a municipality, taxes levied on a landlord's property in unorganized territory and education taxes.

 An increase in the cost of municipal taxes and charges is extraordinary if it is greater than the annual rent increase guideline plus 50% of the guideline.
-Use the guideline for the year in which the first intended rent increase for the units covered by the application will take effect.
+Use the guideline in effect for the year of the FED.

 Example: If the guideline is 0.8%, then the guideline plus 50% of the guideline is 0.8% + 0.4% = 1.2%.
 If the landlord's taxes have gone up by more than 1.2%, then this increase is "extraordinary".

-If you are applying for this reason, complete Part A of Schedule 1.
+If you are applying for this reason, complete Schedule 1: Details of Operating Costs (A, C, D and E).

 Reason 2: Operating costs for security services for the residential complex have been experienced for the first time or have increased.